golfista/seele/contributing/Basic/Folder-Structure.md

 # Directory Structure

-The directory structure of LobeChat is as follows:
+The directory structure of Seele is as follows:

 ```bash
 src